 A window-mounted air conditioner will use less energy than a portable AC unit.
 No matter which way you go, stop heating and cooling the entire house while you are at work.
 Target your climate control.

 You’ve got an office full of vampires.
 Energy vampires that are.
-Don’t feed them anymore than you must.
+Could you not feed them anymore than you must?